 Chatsworth Garden consists of 105 acres of diverse cultivation, the product of nearly 500 years of continual gardening.

-Discover the architects, artists, horticulturists, scholars, and craftspeople who played an important role in the lives of the Cavendish family and the creation of Chatsworth.
+Discover the architects, artists, horticulturists, scholars, and craftspeople who played an important role in the lives of the Devonshire family and the creation of Chatsworth.

 The Devonshire properties